Centrora/dreamtruedocs/payment-methods.rst

 .. note:: For basic users, only Off-line Payment and PayPal are available.
 Other payment methods need the premium membership.
 Please `contact us`_ if you need to add more custom payment gateways.

-After adding a payment method, please configure it with your payment gateway account settings by the ``Action``.
+After adding a payment method, please configure it with your payment gateway account settings by the ``ACTION`` button.

 .. image:: https://cdn.dream-true.com/images/Tutorials/105_Configure_PayPal.jpg